Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 Contact

-For additional information about the program or assistance with the application process, please contact VA-MD Vet Med's Office of Research and Graduate Studies at rgsvms@vt.edu or 540-231-1814.
+For additional information about the program or assistance with the application process, please contact Dr. S. Ansar Ahmed, director of SVSRP, at ansrahmd@vt.edu.

 Mission

-The objective of the Summer Veterinary Student Research Program (SVSRP) is to expose veterinary students to research and the diverse opportunities for a biomedical research career.
-Veterinarians with a biomedical research background are in demand, and this career path provides many opportunities in academic, federal, biotech, and pharmaceutical institutions.
+The objective of the SVSRP is to expose veterinary students to the diverse research opportunities for a biomedical/health science research career.
+Veterinarians with a biomedical/health science research background are in demand, and this career path provides many opportunities in academic, federal, biotech, and pharmaceutical institutions.
 To achieve the program's objective, four key success factors have been identified:

-• Close interaction of high-quality students who show an interest in research with enthusiastic, competent scientists as mentors
+• Close interaction of highly motivated students who show an interest in research with enthusiastic, competent scientists as mentors

-• Educational activities that support a fundamental learning experience in biomedical research
+• Educational activities that support a fundamental learning experience in biomedical/health science research

-• Exposure to veterinarians in federal governmental agencies, academia (medical and veterinary school), and industry who have chosen to pursue a biomedical research career
+• Exposure to DVM scientists in federal governmental agencies, academia (medical and veterinary school), and industry who have chosen to pursue a biomedical research career

-* A distinguishing feature of the program is its close proximity to Washington, D.C., and the presence of VA-MD Vet Med's campus in College Park, Maryland.
-Summer scholars will be provided with an opportunity to visit DVM scientists working in federal agencies, such as the NIH, the U.S. Department of Agriculture, the Food and Drug Administration, and the Walter Reed National Military Medical Center.
+* The program's distinguishing features are its close proximity to Washington, D.C., and the presence of VMCVM's campus in College Park, Maryland.
+Summer scholars will have an opportunity to visit DVM scientists working in federal agencies, such as the NIH, the U.S. Department of Agriculture, the Food and Drug Administration-CVM

 • Breakfast seminar with DVM scientists from federal agencies, pharmaceutical and biotech industry, and medical schools